labgrid-project/labgrid/doc/configuration.rst

 NetworkMXSUSBLoader
 ~~~~~~~~~~~~~~~~~~~
-A :any:`NetworkMXSUSBLoader` describes an `MXSUSBLoader`_ available on a remote
+A :any:`NetworkMXSUSBLoader` describes an `MXSUSBLoader`_ resource available on
-computer.
+a remote computer.

 NetworkIMXUSBLoader
 ~~~~~~~~~~~~~~~~~~~
-A :any:`NetworkIMXUSBLoader` describes an `IMXUSBLoader`_ available on a remote computer.
+A :any:`NetworkIMXUSBLoader` describes an `IMXUSBLoader`_ resource available on a remote computer.

 NetworkRKUSBLoader
 ~~~~~~~~~~~~~~~~~~
-A :any:`NetworkRKUSBLoader` describes an `RKUSBLoader`_ available on a remote
+A :any:`NetworkRKUSBLoader` describes an `RKUSBLoader`_ resource available on a
-computer.
+remote computer.

 AndroidUSBFastboot
 ~~~~~~~~~~~~~~~~~~